arc-research-lab/CHARM/README.md

 We provide our source code that achieves 95% efficiency when calculating 32\*32\*32 MM in src/aie/mm_kernel0.cc.
 The visualization of the algorithm is shown below:<br>

 **The insights of programming AIE are:**
 + **Mannually unroll the innermost loop to make it fully pipelined**: View the report under "Work/aie/xx_xx/xx_xx.log" (here xx_xx is the position of AIE) after compilation and make sure 1) "Critical cycle of length" equals the number of vector operations.
 2) The cycle after folding achieves the cycle due to"Critical cycle of length".
-The following figure is reported from a cycle accurate simulator (Vitis Analyzer) provided by AMD.
-In our innermost loop (line 43), we mannually unrolled 16 vector mac operations and after checking we fully pipelined them.<br>
+The following figure is reported from a cycle-accurate simulator (Vitis Analyzer) provided by AMD.
+In our innermost loop (line 43), we manually unrolled 16 vector mac operations and after checking we fully pipelined them.<br>
 <img src="https://user-images.githubusercontent.com/77606152/198856298-b6f5b92b-9a5a-4eb1-8e43-bca0ce992e69.png" width="1000" height="200"><br>
-+ **Avoid of using judgement statement in the inner most loop**: The judgement statement will prevent the compiler to acheive fully pipelined mac instructions.
-As can be seen in line 98, since we need to store the data from register back to the local memory when finishing the last iteraion of reduction dimension (K loop), to avoid of using the judgement in the innermost loop we mannually write the last iteration of the innermost loop out of the "for loop" region. <br>
++ **Avoid of using judgment statement in the innermost loop**: The judgment statement will prevent the compiler to achieve fully pipelined MAC instructions.
+As can be seen in line 98, since we need to store the data from the register back to the local memory when finishing the last iteration of the reduction dimension (K loop), to avoid using the judgment in the innermost loop we manually write the last iteration of the innermost loop out of the "for loop" region. <br>
 + **Using __restrict and chess_prepare_for_pipelining pragma to improve the efficiency**: [Software pipelining](https://www.xilinx.com/content/dam/xilinx/support/documents/sw_manuals/xilinx2022_1/ug1079-ai-engine-kernel-coding.pdf)**<br>

 ## Automatic Code Generation (ACG):<br>
-The tools for automatically generate the source code is under ""src_gen"" folder
+The tools for automatically generating the source code are under ""src_gen"" folder

-**ACG** takes platform information and user-specified design point as input, and automatically generated the systen-level design by launching the following 4 template based components sequentially:<br>
+**ACG** takes platform information and user-specified design point as input and automatically generated the system-level design by launching the following 4 template based components sequentially:<br>

-**Kerne_lGen:** Kernel_Gen is launched to generate both the single AI Engine(AIE) C code and adaptive data flow (ADF) graph code in C++ for verfying the correctness of single kernel design.
-MM kernels with fp32 data type in different shape that can be fit in single kernel are supported in current version.<br>
+**Kerne_lGen:** Kernel_Gen is launched to generate both the single AI Engine(AIE) C code and adaptive data flow (ADF) graph code in C++ for verifying the correctness of a single kernel design.
+MM kernels with fp32 data type in different shapes that can be fit in a single kernel are supported in current version.<br>

 **AIE_ArrGen:** AIE_ArrGen is launched to generate new ADF graph code that defines how packet-switch streams are connected to AIE array which contains 400 AIEs.
 Single kernel calculating 32x32x32 MM with fp32 data type is supported to scale out to the AIE array. <br>